Michael Smith (basketball, born 1965)

-Michael John Smith (born May 19, 1965) is a retired American basketball player and television commentator.
+Michael John Smith (born May 19, 1965) is an American former basketball player and television commentator.
 During his college years, he played for Brigham Young University, where he was a consensus second team All-American.
 As a professional player, he spent two seasons in the NBA with the Boston Celtics and part of one season with the Los Angeles Clippers.
 He also spent several years playing in Liga ACB and Lega Basket.
 After retiring from professional basketball, he worked for several years as the television color analyst for the Los Angeles Clippers.

 College career

 After attending Los Altos High School in Hacienda Heights, California, Smith was a standout basketball player at Brigham Young University.
 He excelled in both football and volleyball before concentrating on basketball exclusively.
 Smith served two years (1984–86) as a missionary for the Church of Jesus Christ of Latter-Day Saints in Argentina before returning to BYU to finish his collegiate basketball career.
 He won the WAC Player of the Year in 1988 leading the team with 679 points and 248 rebounds.
 He finished his collegiate career as BYU's all-time leader in rebounds (922) and second to Danny Ainge in career points (2319).